 Take the example of misdirected emails (some call this “fat finger syndrome”).
 Egress Prevent prompts users when they include a recipient that is outside of their normal pattern but who they are technically authorized to email under other circumstances.
 For example, the sender is authorized to share financial data externally but never normally sends it Person A at Company X; they usually send it to someone with a similar name at the same company.
 They are legitimately allowed to email both recipients; they just normally share different types of data with them.
 Egress' intelligent DLP will prompt the sender to ensure only authorized recipients are contained within the email, stopping emails from landing in the inboxes of the wrong recipients.
 The software scans email text and the contents of the attachments to detect potential data breaches before they happen.

 The advancements that Egress has made in the content analysis and contextual machine learning aspects of data loss prevention software help take the human element out of security decision-making.
 People develop tech-fatigue, where they perform the same actions over and over (like sending and receiving emails).
 The repetition lulls them into feelings of familiarity and comfort.
 Not carefully reading emails before clicking links or double-checking the distribution list before clicking the send button is how mistakes happen.
 Egress Prevent eliminates these errors.

-Egress Prevent is part of the Egress Intelligent Email Security platform, which also encompasses Egress Protect for email encryption and Egress Investigate for compliance monitoring.
+Egress Prevent is part of Egress Intelligent Email Security, which also encompasses Egress Protect for email encryption and Egress Defend, an anti-phishing tool.
 Together, they create a safety net around every user.
 They keep your data safe and protect your customers and organization, without burdening your information security or IT staff.